 The simplest way to think of hooping is that the hoop is acting as your presser foot as the embroidery sewing machine stitches the design.

 There are a variety of stabilizers available with a variety of purposes and uses.
 Some are used below the fabric you are embroidering; others are used on the top; napped fabric, such as terry cloth, needs a stabilizer on top to hold the nap down and prevent the loops of fabric from poking through the embroidery design.
-Water soluble and Heat Away are commonly used as a topside stabilizer.
-Water soluble stabilizer will dissolve in water.
-Heat away turns to ash with the heat of an iron.
+Water Soluble and Heat Away are commonly used as topside stabilizers.
+Water Soluble will dissolve in water.
+Heat Away turns to ash with the heat of an iron.
 Either one will leave no trace of the stabilizer but will hold the fabric down to get the job done.

 Digitizing is the process of taking an image and turning it into a language that embroidery sewing machines understand, using software that is designed to work with embroidery sewing machines.
 Once the image has been digitized the embroidery sewing machine understands what to do in order to stitch out the image.
 Digitizing is not a simple process unless you have worked with computer graphics and have the patience to learn all the intricacies of machine embroidery digitizing.

 Free-motion embroidery is an art!
 It does not require embroidery sewing machines.
 You create your own design and use a sewing machine to freehand draw and fill in your design.
 The feed dog is dropped, and a darning foot is used.
 The challenge is to keep your hands moving in unison with the sewing machine to create even stitches.
 Some companies now offer a "stitch regulator" which makes free-motion embroidery much easier.